night-crawlr/Brick_Breaker/README.md

   - 'd' - To move the paddle right
   - 'q' - To quit the game
   - '[SPACE]' - To release the ball from paddle
-  - 'p' - To pause the game
+  - 'p' - To pause the game and resume the game
   - 'f' - To move the game one-step ahead when PAUSED (note when passed the other controls excepts 'f' wont work)

 + ### Files